CyberFlameGO/svnpython/Doc/library/email.generator.rst

       Note that for subparts, no envelope header is ever printed.

-      .. versionadded:: 2.2.2
+      Messages parsed with a Bytes parser that have a :mailheader:`Content-Transfer-Encoding` of 8bit will be converted to a use a 7bit Content-Transfer-Encoding.
+Any other non-ASCII bytes in the message structure will be converted to '?' characters.

+      .. versionchanged:: 3.2 added support for re-encoding 8bit message bodies.

    .. method:: clone(fp)

       Return an independent clone of this :class:`Generator` instance with the exact same options.

-      .. versionadded:: 2.2.2

    .. method:: write(s)

       Write the string *s* to the underlying file object, i.e. *outfp* passed to :class:`Generator`'s constructor.
-This provides just enough file-like API for :class:`Generator` instances to be used in extended print statements.
+This provides just enough file-like API for :class:`Generator` instances to be used in the :func:`print` function.

-As a convenience, see the methods :meth:`Message.as_string` and ``str(aMessage)``, a.k.a. :meth:`Message.__str__`, which simplify the generation of a formatted string representation of a message object.
+As a convenience, see the :class:`~email.message.Message` methods :meth:`~email.message.Message.as_string` and ``str(aMessage)``, a.k.a.
+:meth:`~email.message.Message.__str__`, which simplify the generation of a formatted string representation of a message object.
 For more detail, see :mod:`email.message`.

+.. class:: BytesGenerator(outfp, mangle_from_=True, maxheaderlen=78, fmt=None)

+   This class has the same API as the :class:`Generator` class, except that *outfp* must be a file like object that will accept :class`bytes` input to its `write` method.
+If the message object structure contains non-ASCII bytes, this generator's :meth:`~BytesGenerator.flatten` method will produce them as-is, including preserving parts with a :mailheader:`Content-Transfer-Encoding` of ``8bit``.

+   Note that even the :meth:`write` method API is identical:  it expects strings as input, and converts them to bytes by encoding them using the ASCII codec.

+   .. versionadded:: 3.2

 The :mod:`email.generator` module also provides a derived class, called :class:`DecodedGenerator` which is like the :class:`Generator` base class,